One-Eyed Jacks

 One-Eyed Jacks is a 1961 American Western film directed by and starring Marlon Brando, his only directorial credit.
 Brando portrays the lead character Rio, and Karl Malden plays his partner, "Dad" Longworth.
 The supporting cast features Pina Pellicer, Katy Jurado, Ben Johnson and Slim Pickens.
 In 2018, the film was selected for preservation in the United States National Film Registry by the Library of Congress.
+It was the last film shot in the VistaVision format until The Brutalist in 2024 and the last film projected in the format until One Battle After Another in 2025.

 Plot

-Rio, his mentor Dad Longworth, and a third man called Doc rob a bank of two saddlebags of gold in Sonora, Mexico in 1880.
+Rio, his mentor Dad Longworth, and a third man called Doc rob a bank of two saddlebags of gold in Sonora, Mexico, in 1880.
 Mexican rurales (mounted police) catch them celebrating in a cantina and kill Doc.
 Dad and Rio escape, but Dad leaves Rio to be taken by the rurales.
 Rio is arrested and spends five hard years in a Sonora prison.
-He escapes and travels to Monterey, California, where Dad has become sheriff.
-Rio plans to kill Dad and rob the bank in Monterey with his new partners Chico Modesto and Bob Emory.
+In 1885, Rio escapes and travels to Monterey, California, where Dad has become sheriff.
+Rio plans to kill Dad and rob the bank in Monterey with his new partners Chico Modesto, Harvey Johnson and Bob Emory.

 Plans are sidetracked when Rio falls in love with Dad's beautiful stepdaughter, Louisa.
 Rio takes advantage of a fiesta (festival) to spend the night with her on the beach.
 Dad tries to punish Louisa for what happened, but backs down after intervention by his wife, Maria.
 Instead, he traps Rio, whips him in public, and smashes his gun hand to make sure Rio will never be able to beat him in a gunfight.
 While recovering from his wounds, Rio struggles with his conflicting desires to love the girl and to get revenge on her stepfather.
 He decides to forgo vengeance, fetch Louisa, and leave town.

-Emory and a partner kill Chico and pull off the bank job without Rio's knowledge.
+Emory and Johnson kill Chico and pull off the bank job without Rio's knowledge.
 The heist goes wrong and a young girl is killed.
 Dad accuses Rio of the crime.
 Dad has one last private talk with Rio, again attempting to absolve himself for all he has done.
 Rio replies, "You're a one-eyed jack around here, Dad, but I've seen the other side of your face".
 Rio tells him he had been imprisoned for the last five years, but Dad calls it a lie.